wp-plugins/thecartpress/readme.txt

 * http://thecartpress.com/wp-content/uploads/2011/10/order_summary.png

 == Changelog ==
+= 1.1.6 =
+* Redesign of the core: to make it smaller, to better support  future improvements
+* Shortcodes: now, they allow pagination, make your showcases in seconds
+* Dynamic Options: no-limits in levels of options, no-limits in catalogues
+* Checkout editor - Payment methods: allows to sort the different Payment methods
+* Checkout editor - Shipping methods: allows to sort the different Shipping methods

 = 1.1.5 =
 * PayPal: New PayPal IPN (thanks to the community)
-* Transaction Payment notification (Suggested to the community)
+* Transaction Payment notification (Suggested in the community)
-* Checkout: Improvements in Login form (Suggested to the community)
+* Checkout: Improvements in Login form (Suggested in the community)
 * Edit orders: Fixed html issue
 * Navigation Tree: new property, Use description for title
 * Custom fields: Now, custom fields are for any type of post type.